Program Goal One

 - Be able to describe the major concepts, language, and major theories of the disciplines relevant to psychology.

 - Be able to critically evaluate and analyze theoretical perspectives, historical trends and empirical findings that address psychology.

-- Describe the ethical principles pertaining to all aspects of the science and practice of psychology (APG1/LO6).
+- Be able to describe and apply ethical principles pertaining to all aspects of the disciplines relevant to psychology.

 Students will be able to demonstrate skills in communication, ethical behavior, complex cognitive processes relevant to the field of psychology:

 - Be able to design, conduct, and evaluate research that address questions relevant to forensic social science.

 - Demonstrate effective written and oral skills in various formats and for various purposes in forensic social science.